Mormonism and the atonement of Jesus

-Nobody can obey all the commandments and to try in any way is to take on an impossible burden of guilt: "For whoever keeps the whole law and yet stumbles in one point, he has become guilty of all," (James 2:10).
-And, "nevertheless knowing that a man is not justified by the works of the Law but through faith in Christ Jesus, even we have believed in Christ Jesus, that we may be justified by faith in Christ, and not by the works of the Law; since by the works of the Law shall no flesh be justified," (Gal.
+Nobody can obey all the commandments and to try in any way is to take on an impossible burden of guilt: "For whoever keeps the whole law and yet stumbles in one point, he has become guilty of all."
+(James 2:10).
+And, "nevertheless knowing that a man is not justified by the works of the Law but through faith in Christ Jesus, even we have believed in Christ Jesus, that we may be justified by faith in Christ, and not by the works of the Law; since by the works of the Law shall no flesh be justified."
+(Gal.
 2:16).
-Therefore, not only is the Mormon position dealing with the atonement false, but so is its doctrine of salvation.
+Therefore, not only is the Mormon position dealing with the atonement false but also so is its doctrine of salvation.
 Mormons are, unfortunately, still dead in their sins.

 The True Gospel

 The true gospel is that Jesus Christ, who is God in flesh, obeyed perfectly all the Old Testament laws.
 He fulfilled everything and never sinned.
 It was necessary that He do this because we could never do it.
 Because our works are filthy rags before God (Isaiah 64:6), there is absolutely nothing we have to offer God.
-The only thing we have is what Christ has done and the only way to be forgiven of our sins is to trust in Christ alone.
+The only thing we have is what Christ has done, and the only way to be forgiven of our sins is to trust in Christ alone.
 But in Mormonism, Christ is the brother of the devil begotten through sexual relations between God and his goddess wife who both came from another planet.
 This is not the Jesus of the Bible.
 This is critical because the object of the Mormons faith is false.
 And since we have seen that their doctrine of the atonement is also wrong, we can now recognize more easily that they are lost.

 Salvation, complete forgiveness of sins, does not come through obedience to the laws and the commandments.
-Complete forgiveness of sins comes by faith in Jesus Christ, the Jesus of the Bible, not the Jesus of Mormonism.
+Complete forgiveness of sins comes by faith in Jesus Christ, the Jesus of the Bible--not the Jesus of Mormonism.